paulplant/xdrip4ios_docs/docs/install/testflight.md

 ## 2. Join the Beta Test

 Once you have Testflight correctly installed, you can now join the xDrip4iOS Beta test.
-Click on the below link using your iPhone:
+Click on the below link **using your iPhone**:

 [Link for **xDrip4iOS Testflight Beta Invitation**](https://testflight.apple.com/join/dn0HF8ky)